Alejogb1/job-board/blog-data/how-do-you-deal-with-randomness-when-evaluating-a-model.md

 id: "how-do-you-deal-with-randomness-when-evaluating-a-model"
 ---

-alright, so dealing with randomness when you're trying to figure out how well a model is doing, yeah, that’s a classic. i’ve been there, many times, believe me. it’s like trying to nail jelly to a wall sometimes, especially when you’re not quite sure where the unpredictability is coming from. let me break down how i usually approach this, based on what’s worked for me in the past, and some of the gotchas i've encountered.
+, so dealing with randomness when you're trying to figure out how well a model is doing, yeah, that’s a classic. i’ve been there, many times, believe me. it’s like trying to nail jelly to a wall sometimes, especially when you’re not quite sure where the unpredictability is coming from. let me break down how i usually approach this, based on what’s worked for me in the past, and some of the gotchas i've encountered.

 first off, the problem. you're training a model, could be anything – image classifier, text generator, regression model – it doesn't really matter. you split your data into training, validation and test sets, or maybe you are using cross-validation. each time you run it, even with the same settings, you get results that vary a little. not dramatically, hopefully, but enough to make you scratch your head and question how much trust you should put in the specific number it's spitting out.